voduchau-org/kuc-docusaurus-v2/docs/document/docs/guides/attachment-customization.md

 }

 function updateRecord(params) {
+  return kintone.api(
+    kintone.api.url('/k/v1/record.json', true),
-  return kintone.api(kintone.api.url('/k/v1/record.json', true), 'PUT', params);
+    'PUT',
+    params
+  );
 }
 ```

-> This article was reviewed by Kintone and Google Chrome as of February, 2023.<br>
+> This article was reviewed by Kintone and Google Chrome as of February, 2023.<br/>
 > In addition, the version of Kintone UI Component that is used for customizations is v1.9.0.